Massachusetts Power of Attorney Forms

 Minor Child Power of Attorney – An individual nominated by a guardian or parent can assume the care of a child in the particular circumstances set out in this form.

-Motor Vehicle (RMV) Power of Attorney – A type of limited POA filed with the DMV that allows for another party to take charge of matters connected to the principal’s motor vehicle.
+Motor Vehicle (DMV) Power of Attorney – A type of limited POA filed with the DMV that allows for another party to take charge of matters connected to the principal’s motor vehicle.

 Real Estate (Property) Power of Attorney – Potential or actual homeowners may assign another party to help to manage their real estate affairs using this form.